trishume/sympy-wiki-with-svn/UD-Under-Development.md

 For series this section are dedicated:
     [[UD-series]]

-The main problem that they have many entangled problems, and it is became imposiible to operate with them as ordinary SymPy expressions.
+The main problem that they have many entangled problems, and it is became impossible to operate with them as ordinary SymPy expressions.
 For effective and clear operation with them we must use special types of series and apply appropriated algorithms.